Son of the Pink Panther: Production

-This was the first Pink Panther film in a decade, following 1982's Trail of the Pink Panther and 1983's Curse of the Pink Panther, two ill-received attempts to continue the series following the death of Peter Sellers, who originated the character of Clouseau.
+This was the first Pink Panther film in a decade, following 1982's Trail of the Pink Panther and 1983's Curse of the Pink Panther, two ill-received attempts to continue the series following the death of Peter Sellers, who originated the character of Inspector Jacques Clouseau.
 Considered a relaunch of the series, the plan was for the film to focus on Jacques Gambrelli, Clouseau's illegitimate son.
-Initially, Edwards tapped Kevin Kline for the role.
-Kline was a fan of the series and loved Edwards' previous films, but decided after reading the script that the project just wouldn't work.
-Afterwards, Rowan Atkinson was offered the part, having also previously been offered the role of Detective Sleigh in Curse of the Pink Panther.
+Initially, Blake Edwards tapped Kevin Kline for the role.
+Kline was a fan of the series and loved Edwards' previous films but decided after reading the script that the project just wouldn't work.
+Kline would eventually play Dreyfus in the 2006 remake.
+Afterwards, Rowan Atkinson was offered the part, having also previously been offered the role of Sergeant Clifton Sleigh (Ted Wass) in Curse of the Pink Panther.
 Gérard Depardieu was the next casting choice.
-According to producer Tony Adams, Depardieu was "very interested" in the role when first approached in 1989, but he was no longer available by the time production was ready to begin.
+According to producer Tony Adams, Depardieu was "very interested" in the role when first approached in 1989 but he was no longer available by the time production was ready to begin.

 When Giancarlo Parretti took control of Metro-Goldwyn-Mayer in 1990, MGM-Pathé Communications withdrew financing from the project and Edwards sued the studio in the Los Angeles County Superior Court.
 When Alan Ladd, Jr. came aboard, MGM settled out of court with Edwards.
-Ladd greenlit the film but Depardieu was no longer available.
+Ladd greenlit the film but Depardieu was no longer available, due to a scheduling conflict with Ridley Scott's 1492: Conquest of Paradise.
 Edwards then wanted Roberto Benigni — a popular Italian comedian who had yet to be discovered in America — after viewing his performances in Jim Jarmusch's Down by Law (1986) and in his self-directed Johnny Stecchino (1991).

 Securing Benigni in late 1991 found the film much-needed third party financing from Aurelio De Laurentiis, who provided nearly half of the film's $28 million budget in exchange for the rights to distribute it in Italy.
 Filming started 8 June 1992 in Saint-Paul-de-Vence and production finished 4 months later, taking place in Pinewood Studios and the country of Jordan.
 During the film's final battle, the soldiers were played by real-life Jordanian Special Operation Forces paratroopers.
-Kroyer Films made the animated Pink Panther character and the animated persona of Clouseau Jr. in a live action sequence for the intro.
+Kroyer Films made the animated Pink Panther character and the animated persona of Jacques in a live action sequence for the intro.
 The opening Pink Panther sequence cost an estimated $1 million.

 A journalist from The Roanoke Times asked Edwards why he made Son of the Pink Panther.
 Edwards replied while laughing, "I think it's principally greed, and some small percentage that I hate to see something that has kind of become an institution languish and die."
+Claudia Cardinale played Princess Dala in the original The Pink Panther film.
+Here, she returns as Maria Gambrelli, the part originally played by Elke Sommer in A Shot in the Dark.